TylorS/typed/apps/website/content/guides/ui-window-splitter.md

 ---
 title: "WindowSplitter: accessible range state for resizable panes"
 summary: "Connect native pointer dragging and keyboard resizing to the same bounded pane layout."
-section: "UI / Collections"
+section: "UI / Foundations"
 kind: "deep-dive"
 order: 251
 ---

-An inspector sits beside a document.
-The user needs more room for property names, so they focus the divider and press Right, or drag it with a pointer.
-A working splitter must change both the pane's actual width and the value announced for the divider.
-We will bind those outputs to one state, then follow collapse and restore to see why the current width and remembered width differ.
-Both interactions update the same bounded value.
-The component owns the native drag session;
-the application binds that value to the actual pane layout.
+A splitter must change both the pane's visible width and the divider's announced value.
+This example derives them from one bounded state.
+Keyboard resizing and pointer dragging update that same value; Enter collapses the pane and restores its remembered width.

 ## Bind the value to a responsive pane layout